 Tāwhiri Warehouse is a 1000m2 warehouse-style venue space in Newtown, in the Te Whaea complex.

 It is available to hire from 2026 for performances, rehearsals, workshops or other creative activities.
 It looks much better than in the photo above!
-It's all painted black and is soon to have a nice smooth floor.
+It's all painted black and now has a nice smooth floor with black hard rubber tiling.

 What’s the vision for the Warehouse